Dice Roller Tool

 Technical Explanation of Randomization

-The randomization algorithm generates a secure random value and maps it to the appropriate range for your selected die type.
+The randomization algorithm generates a random value and maps it to the appropriate range for your selected die type.
 For example, a d20 generates values from 1 to 20, while a d100 generates values from 1 to 100.
-When rolling multiple dice, each die is independently randomized, ensuring that the result of one die never influences another.
+When rolling multiple dice, each die is independently randomized.
+Limitation: Results depend on browser support for the Web Crypto API and are generated client-side.

 - Multiple Dice: Roll up to 10 dice simultaneously, perfect for complex game mechanics or statistical experiments